-The traditions of the Hindu religion vary from region to region, but they each have in common a set of core beliefs, the pathway known as the “eternal way” that an individual walks to reach transcendence.
+The traditions of the Hindu religion vary geographically, but they have in common a set of core beliefs, the pathway known as the “eternal way” that each individual Hindu walks to reach transcendence.

 Hinduism is said to be the oldest “living” religion.
 For thousands of years, it’s traditions existed only in the memory of gurus and holy sages who recited stories and chants to teach about the origins of the universe and the principles of dharma, karma, and reincarnation.

 The oldest written texts are the four Vedas.
 Each one, the Rigveda, the Yajurveda, the Samaveda, and the Atharvaveda, is divided into four parts:

 - The Samhitas consist of mantras and musical chants.
 They’re the oldest part of the Vedas, composed in 1200 BCE.

 - The Brahmanas were added in 900-700 BCE and contain explanations of the hymns and stories in each of the Vedas.

 - The Aranyakas explain the types of ritual sacrifice that were part of the ancient traditions of Hinduism.

 - The Upanishads were added most recently, sometime in the 7th century BCE.
 They provide a comprehensive and practical foundation for the teaching of the Hindu religion, explaining the nature of Brahman and the path to transcendence.

 The ancient texts of Hinduism were written in Sanskrit by holy sages who were said to be divinely inspired.

 Hinduism is a polytheistic religion that recognizes numerous deities, some that are central to the core beliefs of the Hindu religion and many that originate within local villages or families.